haoyuliao/ml-code-examples-HYL/README.md

 - The base model is **ConvNeXT**, which I fine-tuned by freezing its core layers and adding custom classification layers for binary prediction (i.e., real vs. fake).
 - Data preprocessing and augmentation
 - Training and evaluation loop
-- Achieved Top 7% ranking (41st out of 554 participants)
+- Achieved a top 7% ranking (41st out of 554 participants) in a Kaggle competition.

----

-## 📗 Project 2: Generative AI Personal Finance Advisor
+## Project 2: Generative AI Personal Finance Advisor

 **File:** `genai-personal-finance-advisor.ipynb`
 **Platform:** Built and tested on **Kaggle Notebooks**